neongreen/haskell-ex/README.md

 You get bonus points if you only print parentheses when they are needed – e.g. `3+5*7` doesn't need any parentheses.
 However, it's an optional requirement.

+Also, don't forget about parentheses around negative numbers.

 ### 13. Compute a moving average `{average}`

 A simple [moving average](https://en.wikipedia.org/wiki/Moving_average) is a way to smooth data points.
 Assume that you have a list: